syntax-syndicate/canine-deployment-platform/README.md

 ## TODOs

 - [ ] Onboarding flow (connect github)
-- [ ] we should have a feature to continuously poll stuff and figure out if they are still alive
-- [ ] Healthchecks and whatnot
-- [ ] Write the manifesto
 - [ ] allow public network access flag is not currently doing anything
+- [ ] Docker compose should work
+- [ ] Allow connecting to github separately from the app, not just on sign up
+- [ ] Make a single user mode

 * I want a way to “stop” the processes, can maybe do this with a replicas=0 setting
 * Rebulid metrics tabs so it works for both clusters & pods